ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 ## Create project

-There are two ways to get eZ Platform.
+There are two ways to get an instance of eZ Platform.
 The result is the same, so you can use the way you prefer:

 - [Download or clone](#a-download-or-clone)
 - [Create a project with Composer](#b-create-project-with-composer)